MaxiFrank/find_farms/README.md

 DATA

-You will need to create a developer API key at Google Maps Javascript API and save it in your os environment
+You will need to create a developer API key at Google Maps Javascript API and save it in your os environment.

 You will also need to install a PostgreSQL connection in the backend to enable data querying.